 Temple Israel completed construction of its new synagogue in 2013.

-The American Muslim Institute broke ground on their mosque and Islamic center in late 2015 and will be opening in spring 2017.
+The American Muslim Institute broke ground on their mosque and Islamic center in late 2015 and opened in spring 2017.

 The Tri-Faith Center will be the last building to open on the commons, and is anticipated to be completed in 2019.

 Tri-Faith Initiative is already sponsoring activities including speaking engagements, a children’s program, shared holidays between congregations, an annual picnic, and others.

 How can I get involved?

 - Participate actively in your own faith group and encourage your own community to engage in interfaith cooperation and education.
 Be an ambassador for the Tri-Faith Initiative.

 - Invite our speakers to make a presentation at your church, synagogue, mosque, civic or community group, or school.